 Is there a legal designation of head of household?

-Yes ( ) No ( )
+Yes ( X ) No ( )

 If yes, is the head of household the male member of the family?
 What rights or obligations are attributed to the head of household?

+Article 31 of 1974 Marriage Law stated that husband is the head of the family and the wife is the household caretaker while article 34 stated that the husband has to provide economic support for his wife and the wife has to be a good household caretaker.

 Do women have the same rights as men in your State in relation to:

-( ) The minimum age for marriage – if the age of marriage is different for men and women, please provide information
+( No ) The minimum age for marriage – if the age of marriage is different for men and women, please provide information .

-( ) The right to enter into marriage
+( Yes ) The right to enter into marriage

-( ) The freedom to choose a spouse and to express consent
+( Yes ) The freedom to choose a spouse and to express consent

 With permission or authorization from parents/guardians/courts, at what minimum age can men and women marry in your State?
 What enforcement measures are provided by law in this regard?
+21 years old.

 Is there a reference to dowry in the legislation of your State, for example, in marriage contracts or in traditional practice?

-Yes ( ) No ( )
+Yes ( ) No ( X )

 If yes, please explain.